Nick689/CustomPOS/Readme.md

 * STKCHK script compile every sales and entries for each item and compare it with the current stock

 ## Planned features
 * Single user demo version with simple setup will be available later.
-But instead of waiting the demo, you can install the database server on the user desktop and you get the full version.
+But instead of waiting the demo, you can install the server  version and use it localy.
 * Localized versions
 * Sales statistics